- 1 tablespoon coconut oil

 - Fresh ground pepper, to taste

-- Heat oil in a large pot or dutch oven over medium heat.
+- Heat the oil in a large pot or dutch oven over medium heat.

-- Add the garlic, ginger and the salt and pepper and cook for another minute until fragrant.
+- Add the garlic, fresh ginger, ground ginger and half of the salt then season with fresh ground black pepper to taste.
+Cook for another minute until fragrant.

-- Add the carrots to the pot along with the stock and water.
+- Add the carrots to the pot along with the vegetable broth and water.
 Stir to incorporate and then bring soup to a boil, reduce heat to medium low and cook until carrots are very tender, 20 minutes.

-- Puree the vegetables together with an emersion blender in the pot (or blend in batches using a food processor or blender).
+- Stir in the orange juice and the remaining salt then puree the soup with an emersion blender in the pot (or blend in batches using a food processor or blender).
 When the soup is silky smooth (aim for 3-5 minutes with the emersion blender – the smoother the better here!).
 If you find the consistency of the soup too thick, add 1/2 cup of water at a time while still blending until you reach your desired consistency.

-- Stir in the maple syrup.
+- Stir in the coconut milk.
 Season with salt and pepper, if necessary.
-Serve immediately.